AdnanSharique/sustainability/Readme-shell.md

 	![Final Look.](media/power-bi-report-38.png)

-39. **Refer** to this table while pinning rest of the tiles to the dashboard.
+39. **Refer** to this table while pinning the rest of the tiles to the dashboard.

 	![Table.](media/power-bi-table-6.png)